The Inward Investment and International Taxation Review: Brazil

 The actual profit method consists of IRPJ and CSLL being levied on the entity's real net accounting income, after the adjustments (add-backs and exclusions) determined by the legislation.
 The main add-backs are provisions, donations, penalties and other non-operating expenses.
 The main exclusions are reversal of provisions, dividends and equity accounting.

 Optionally, there are two possibilities for applying the actual profit method: quarterly or annually.
 On the quarterly calculation, definitive payments are made during the month after the calendar quarter ends.
-Thus, this option may be favourable in situations where income is earned constantly, taking into account that, in this case, tax payments are postponed up to three months, so that only four tax payments are made per year.
+Thus, this option may be favourable in situations where income is earned constantly, taking into account that, in this case, tax payments are postponed for up to three months, so that only four tax payments are made per year.

 The other option is the annual calculation.
 In this case, IRPJ and CSLL must be calculated definitely at the calendar year end, according to the actual profit rules; however, the taxpayer must pay, on a monthly basis, tax prepayments, which may be calculated either by the deemed profit or actual profit method.

-Additionally, the tax prepayments paid during the tax year must be deducted from the corporate taxes calculated at year-end to assess either a final payment due or a tax refund.
+Additionally, the tax prepayments paid during the tax year must be deducted from the corporate taxes calculated at year end to assess either a final payment due or a tax refund.

 Capital and income